act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 [activated]: https://html.spec.whatwg.org/#activation 'Definition of Activation'
 [at the start]: #start-end-content 'Definition of Start and End of Content'
 [block of content]: #block-of-content 'Definition of Block of Content'
+[block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'Definition of Document'
 [focusable]: #focusable 'Definition of Focusable'
 [focused]: https://html.spec.whatwg.org/#focused 'HTML definition of Focused'
 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'
 [initial segment]: #initial-segment 'Definition of Initial Segment'
-[landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark_roles 'List of Landmark Roles'
 [main block of content]: #main-block-of-content 'Definition of Main Block of Content'
 [tech g124]: https://www.w3.org/WAI/WCAG21/Techniques/general/G124 'Technique G124: Adding Links at the Top of the Page to each Area of the Content'
-[section of content]: #section-of-content 'Definition of Section of Content'
-[section of repeated content]: #section-of-repeated-content 'Definition of Section of Repeated Content'
-[segmentation]: #segmentation 'Definition of Segmentation'
 [semantic role]: #semantic-role 'Definition of Semantic Role'
+[semantic segmentation]: #semantic-segmentation 'Definition of Semantic Segmentation'
 [visible]: #visible 'Definition of Visible'